mcanthony/espree/README.md

 ### Why don't you just use Facebook's Esprima fork?

 `esprima-fb` is Facebook's Esprima fork that features JSX and Flow type annotations.
-We tried working with `esprima-fb` in our evaluation of how to support ECMAScript 6 and JSX in ESLint.
-Unfortunately, we were hampered by bugs that were part of Esprima (not necessarily Facebook's code).
-Since `esprima-fb` tracks the Esprima Harmony branch, that means we still were unable to get fixes or features we needed in a timely manner.
+This fork is no longer maintained.

 ### Why don't you just use Acorn?

 Acorn is a great JavaScript parser that produces an AST that is compatible with Esprima.
 Unfortunately, ESLint relies on more than just the AST to do its job.
 It relies on Esprima's tokens and comment attachment features to get a complete picture of the source code.
 We investigated switching to Acorn, but the inconsistencies between Esprima and Acorn created too much work for a project like ESLint.

-We expect there are other tools like ESLint that rely on more than just the AST produced by Esprima, and so a drop-in replacement will help those projects as well as ESLint.
+We are building on top of Acorn, however, so that we can contribute back and help make Acorn even better.

 ### What ECMAScript 6 features do you support?

 All of them.

+### How do you determine which experimental features to support?

+In general, we do not support experimental JavaScript features.
+We may make exceptions from time to time depending on the maturity of the features.